Wild Ginger

 Occurs on rich, wooded bottomland and upland slopes, banks and terraces of streams and rivers, in moist valleys and ravines, and at the bases of bluffs.

-The roots have been used as a ginger substitute, and this plant was once used medicinally to treat several maladies.
-It is increasing in popularity as a shade-tolerant ground cover.
-Handling the plants may cause dermatitis in some people.
+The roots have been used as a ginger substitute, and this plant was once used medicinally by Native Americans to treat several maladies.
+Carcinogenic chemicals are present in the plant, however, and ingesting it is not recommended.

-The odor and color of the flowers attract pollinating insects.
-It should be noted that our wild ginger is completely unrelated to true ginger, which is in the ginger family and which is more closely related to cannas, bananas, bird-of-paradise, and prayer-plants.
+Our wild ginger is completely unrelated to true ginger, which is in the ginger family.
+True ginger is more closely related to cannas, bananas, bird-of-paradise, and prayer-plants.
+Our plant is called ginger because it the plant smells similar to ginger and used to be used as a ginger substitute.

 Title